Ayms/bitcoin-transactions/README.md

 Then even if the restart of this module was inspired by the epic bitcoin gold launch it is intended for the long term

+This is not coming from nowhere, neither a scam, you can read https://github.com/BTCGPU/BTCGPU/issues/238

 ## Implementation and Code

 This module is using [elliptic](https://github.com/indutny/elliptic) and [bs58](https://github.com/cryptocoinjs/bs58)